Angela Kukawski, business manager to Kardashians and other stars, discovered dead - KESQ

 Detectives allege that Barker killed Kukawski inside their Sherman Oaks home, placed her inside her vehicle before driving her body to Simi Valley and leaving the car there.

-He was booked into Van Nuys Jail and the Los Angeles County District Attorney’s Office filed murder charges against him.
+He was booked into Van Nuys Jail and the Los Angeles County District Attorney’s Office filed murder and torture charges against him.

 According to inmate intake information posted on the Los Angeles County Sheriff’s Department site, bail for Barker was set at more than $3 million and he is currently still in custody.